Hand and hitch-up services: Austria

 Currently, the Austrian state of Vorarlberg is executing Hand- und Zugdienste on the level of the municipalities regularly.
-According to the respective municipal regulations, basically there are two versions of executing the mandatory services for the drafted citizens: in some municipalities the citizens can choose, if the participate on manual work for the community or if the prefer to pay additional taxes as a substitute to the compulsory community work.
-In other communities, the administration transferred the work to private companies, so every citizen, that is in age to be drafted, has to pay the additional substitute tax.
-By local law it is determined, who is obliged for Hand- und Zugdienste-services.
+According to the respective municipal regulations, basically there are two versions of executing the mandatory services for the drafted citizens: in some municipalities the citizens can choose, if they participate in manual work for the community or if they prefer to pay additional taxes as a substitute to the compulsory community work.
+In other communities, the administration transferred the work to private companies, so every citizen that is in age to be drafted, has to pay the additional substitute tax.
+By local law, it is determined who is obliged for Hand- und Zugdienste-services.
 For example, in Bürserberg, only one person per household is obliged to serve, in Bezau all male citizens between the age of 18 and 60 years.

 Germany

 Even today, municipal regulations in Germany provide that municipalities may, under certain circumstances, oblige their inhabitants to carry out manual and hitch-up services, such as in Baden-Württemberg, Bavaria or Lower Saxony.
-They are public service obligations within the scope of the German Constitution and are not contrary to the prohibition of compulsory labor, if following conditions are fullfilled:
+They are public service obligations within the scope of the German Constitution and are not contrary to the prohibition of compulsory labor, if the following conditions are fulfilled: